Svalorzen/AI-Toolbox/docs/TutorialMDP.md

 ### Conclusions ###

 The code we saw was a very inefficient implementation, for a number of reasons.
-First, the particular method we used needs to look up repeatedly the transition probabilities of the MDP model we use.
-In our implementation, this needs to be recomputed almost constantly.
+First, the particular method we used needs to repeatedly look up the transition probabilities of the MDP model.
+In our implementation, these need to be recomputed almost constantly.
 A better way would be to save them up into a single transition matrix once, and simply return the values of the table when asked.
-AIToolbox offers a pretty standard implementation for an MDP structured in this way: AIToolbox::MDP::Model.
+AIToolbox already does this for you in the AIToolbox::MDP::Model class.
 This is done in the full example code, so go check it out!

 In addition, our state space was way bigger than what was actually needed.
-This is because the problem is question has a very high symmetry.
-For once, it does not actually matter where the antelope is, since we could simply translate both the antelope and the tiger until the antelope is at coordinates 5,5.
-This we can do because the world is toroidal.
+This is because the problem in question has a very high symmetry.
+For example, it does not actually matter where the antelope is, since we could simply translate both the antelope and the tiger until the antelope is at coordinates 5,5.
+We can do this because the world is toroidal.
+This change allows us to remove the coordinates of the antelope from the state, greatly reducing the size of *S*.

 Another thing is that the world is symmetrical, both vertically, horizontally and diagonally.
-Thus we could rewrite the transition function and the model so that only an eighth of the states are needed.
-Combined with the translational symmetry, this would reduce enormously the time needed to solve it.
+Thus we could rewrite the transition function and the model so that only an eighth of the states were needed.
+Combined with the translational symmetry, this would enormously reduce the time needed to solve the MDP.

-However, I hope it gave you enough on an introduction on the concepts that you can start to play around with the library by yourself.
+I hope this tutorial helped you understand the main concepts around MDPs, so that you can start to play around with the library by yourself.